-The Financial Aid Office recommends that all students file the 2015-2016 FAFSA on-line.
+The Financial Aid Office recommends that all students file their FAFSA on-line.
 By applying for financial aid on-line, you reduce the chances of filing an incomplete application.
 When a student files the FAFSA on the internet, the form will not be processed if any of the required information is left blank.
 Students may connect directly to FAFSA On the Web by clicking on the header, above.
 Or, if your computer does not meet the security requirements, you can apply at the Financial Aid Office in Adrienne Hall or the Rivier University Computer Lab located in Sylvia Trottier Hall.
 Returning students are also encouraged to file the Renewal FAFSA on-line.
 The following are the government's instructions on how to access your renewal information.
-Watch this "Five-Minute FAFSA" video from YouTube here - YouTube FAFSA Overview

 Hints for Completing the FAFSA Students should provide the most accurate information they have available to them.
-Due to the importance of filing the FAFSA/Renewal Form by our priority deadline of March 1, 2015, we recommend students use estimated income information if their 2014 tax forms have not been completed.
-To do this, use your (and your parents, if applicable) 2013 tax form if the information is similar to your 2014 earnings.
+Due to the importance of filing the FAFSA/Renewal Form by our priority deadline of March 1, 2016, we recommend students use estimated income information if their 2015 tax forms have not been completed.
+To do this, use your (and your parents, if applicable) 2014 tax form if the information is similar to your 2015 earnings.
 If there is a significant difference in income between the two years, you may estimate based on W-2s or an end of the year pay stub from 2015.
 Be sure to update your FAFSA once your taxes have been filed.
 If at all possible, we recommend that you use the "Link to the IRS" Data Retrieval Tool. to automatically transfer your and if applicable, your parent's tax information into your FAFSA.
 Generally, within 2-3 weeks of filing electronically, or 6-8 weeks after mailing your tax return, you can automatically transfer the 2015 tax information.

 RIVIER UNIVERSITY'S TITLE IV CODE: 002586